SilentGlasses/dealsbot/README.md

 | No emails sent | Check SMTP settings and permissions
 | Token expired | Ensure OAuth2 token refresh is working

-## Best Practices

-- Rotate API keys regularly
-- Keep the `.env` file out of version control
-- Use a separate email for alerts

 ## Possible Future Improvements